SciFiFarms/AllThing-Docs/pages/allthing/esphome.md

 https://esphome.io/components/sensor/homeassistant.html
 ---

-### Introduction on using esphomeyaml with Home Assistant
+### Introduction on using ESPHome with Home Assistant
 https://www.home-assistant.io/blog/2018/06/05/esphomelib/

 ### I needed to increase the number of inotify watchers in order to get Guard to work: